Home / publications / briefings /

 1. Understanding the Evidence

-The asylum backlog is the number of asylum claims awaiting a decision. ...
+The asylum backlog is the number of asylum claims awaiting a decision – typically, an initial decision from the Home Office. ...
 Click to read more.

-In any given period, the change in the size of the asylum backlog is driven by the number of new asylum applications minus the number of decisions and withdrawals.
-If the number of new applications is greater than the number of decisions plus withdrawals, the backlog grows.
-Conversely, if there are more decided and withdrawn applications in a given period than there are new applications, the backlog shrinks.
+In any given period, the change in the size of the asylum backlog is driven by the number of new asylum applications, minus the number of “substantive decisions” and withdrawn applications.
+The backlog grows when more people apply than receive decisions (or are withdrawn).
+Conversely, the backlog shrinks when there are more decided and withdrawn applications than new applications.

 Depending on what is included, there are different counts of the asylum backlog.